The latest ICS Security conference, S4x18 reminded me of the phrase, "the more things change, the more they stay the same."

-So what happened last week to make me realize this?
-First there was the S4x18 ICS detection challenge.
-In a nod to the aforementioned market frenzy a whole lot of anomaly detection tools has been leading market discussion about the pros and cons of the relative offerings in this space.
-Make no mistake - there is good technology under the hood.
-And alarm/event monitoring with either signature or behavior based models is a progression of technology.
+In a nod to the aforementioned market frenzy, a lot of anomaly detection tools are leading market discussions about the pros and cons of relative offerings in this space.
+Make no mistake, there is good technology under the hood.
+And alarm/event monitoring with either signature or behavior-based models is a progression of technology.

-What is missing, however, is the context in which these tools add value (that context is one in which an AD tool is but one component of a larger overall strategy).
-What we saw this week is that technology is never perfect.
-The results of the challenge have been widely publicized by the various participants each stating their victory within their view of the exercise.
+What is missing is the context in which these tools add value (that context here is an anomaly detection tool is one component of a larger overall strategy).
+Technology is never perfect.
+The results of the S4x18 detection challenge are widely publicized by participants each stating their victory within their view of the exercise.

-- Help tie services and software together (we need skilled people)
+- Tie services and software together with skilled cyber experts